 Students must adhere to strict regulations regarding school attire and grooming.
-Handbook regulations concerning the uniform are applicable at all times, whether on or off campus.
+Handbook regulations concerning the uniform are always applicable, whether on or off campus.
 It is expected that the uniform will be in satisfactory condition.
-In addition to handbook
+In addition to handbook guidelines, any other attire or grooming patterns determined to cause distractions are not acceptable.